tdk67/bedtime-story-app/README.md

 cd story-weaver
 ```

-### 3. Install Dependencies (Two Steps)
+### 3. Install Backend Dependencies

-This project has separate dependencies for the backend and frontend.
-You'll need to run `pip install` in each folder.
+This project only has server-side dependencies for the backend.
+The frontend runs directly in the browser with no installation needed.

-**A. Install Backend Dependencies:**
 ```bash
 # From the root story_weaver/ folder:
 cd backend